-It upsets me when I see discussions about a relationship breakdown, especially when Rheumatoid Arthritis is cited as the culprit.
+It always upsets me when I see discussions about a relationship breakdown, especially when Rheumatoid Arthritis or chronic illness is cited as the cause.

 Without a doubt, Rheumatoid Arthritis has a massive impact on the person diagnosed, but also on their loved ones and people around them.